 “Huh.
 You’ve been into something though.
 I can tell.”

 Hassan did not reply.
-In spite of Hassan's reticence, Louis felt a rapport with the man.
-It was the Look of Blood, he knew.
-There are certain things you go through in life, and no one can understand unless they've been there.
-When you were with someone like that you didn't need words, which was the whole point.
+In spite of Hassan’s reticence, Louis felt a rapport with the man.
+It was that look the man had, that look of being a soldier.
+There are certain things you go through in life, and no one can understand unless they’ve been there.
+When you were with someone like that you didn’t need words, which was the whole point.
 You knew them, and they knew you.

 “Do I seem dead?”
 Louis said.